Compare any two graphics cards:

 OpenGL Version OpenGL 3.2 OpenGL 4.1

-Memory Bandwidth: Memory bandwidth is the largest amount of data (measured in megabytes per second) that can be moved over the external memory interface in one second.
-It is calculated by multiplying the card's bus width by its memory speed.
-If it uses DDR type memory, it should be multiplied by 2 again.
-If DDR5, multiply by ANOTHER 2x.
-The better the card's memory bandwidth, the faster the card will be in general.
-It especially helps with anti-aliasing, High Dynamic Range and higher screen resolutions.
+Memory Bandwidth: Bandwidth is the largest amount of information (in units of megabytes per second) that can be moved over the external memory interface within a second.
+The number is calculated by multiplying the bus width by its memory clock speed.
+If it uses DDR RAM, it should be multiplied by 2 again.
+If DDR5, multiply by 4 instead.
+The better the card's memory bandwidth, the better the card will be in general.
+It especially helps with AA, High Dynamic Range and higher screen resolutions.

-Texel Rate: Texel rate is the maximum texture map elements (texels) that can be processed in one second.
-This is calculated by multiplying the total amount of texture units by the core clock speed of the chip.
-The higher this number, the better the video card will be at handling texture filtering (anisotropic filtering - AF).
-It is measured in millions of texels applied in one second.
+Texel Rate: Texel rate is the maximum number of texture map elements (texels) that are processed per second.
+This is worked out by multiplying the total amount of texture units by the core speed of the chip.
+The higher the texel rate, the better the graphics card will be at handling texture filtering (anisotropic filtering - AF).
+It is measured in millions of texels processed in one second.

-Pixel Rate: Pixel rate is the maximum amount of pixels the graphics card can possibly record to the local memory per second - measured in millions of pixels per second.
-Pixel rate is worked out by multiplying the amount of Raster Operations Pipelines by the the card's clock speed.
-ROPs (Raster Operations Pipelines - aka Render Output Units) are responsible for drawing the pixels (image) on the screen.
-The actual pixel fill rate is also dependant on lots of other factors, especially the memory bandwidth - the lower the bandwidth is, the lower the ability to get to the max fill rate.
+Pixel Rate: Pixel rate is the maximum number of pixels that the graphics chip can possibly record to the local memory per second - measured in millions of pixels per second.
+The number is calculated by multiplying the number of Render Output Units by the the core clock speed.
+ROPs (Raster Operations Pipelines - also sometimes called Render Output Units) are responsible for outputting the pixels (image) to the screen.
+The actual pixel output rate is also dependant on many other factors, especially the memory bandwidth of the card - the lower the memory bandwidth is, the lower the ability to reach the max fill rate.

 Display Prices